 Raith Rovers Football Club was established in 1883.
 The club draws its name, Raith, from a vague historical association with the region of Fife from Kirkcaldy (where the club is based) to Lochgelly.

 Throughout their history, the Rovers have won the second tier on five occasions and have appeared in the Scottish Cup final once, losing 2-0 to Falkirk in 1912/13.
 The club reached the final of the 1948/49 Scottish League Cup, but experienced another 2-0 loss, this time to Rangers.
 The club would have to wait until 1994/95 League Cup final to receive their first and only major honour to date, defeating Celtic 6-5 on penalties after ending extra time 2-2.

-The Rovers first utilised a badge on their kits during the 1912/13 season.
-This early badge included a lion rampant holding a belt buckle, the latter of which being borrowed both from the Clan Ferguson coat of arms (according to Historical Football Kits, the first club president was Lord Ferguson Munro) and the Kirkcaldy coat of arms.
-A variation of this badge was used until the 1949/50 season, when the Scottish royal coat of arms, featuring a yellow shield with a red lion rampant, was used to mark the Rovers’ promotion into the Scottish top tier.
+The Rovers first used a badge on their kits during the 1912/13 season.
+This early badge included a lion rampant holding a belt buckle, the latter of which being derived from the Kirkcaldy coat of arms.
+A variation of this badge was used until the 1949/50 season, when the Scottish royal coat of arms, featuring a yellow shield with a red lion rampant, was used to mark the Rovers’ promotion to the Scottish top tier.
 The following season, the more traditional badge returned to the kit.